CoomInPickle/cucumber/README.md

 - [ ] Stop Stuttering when bot is searching song whiles playing
 - [ ] Performance (its good but could be better as always)

+## Queue system (wip / notes / not working rn)
+this is the my idea for the queue management. i just cannt get it working as intended. my assumption is that im not storing the history correctly, but with the nnew system below i might be able to do that, i just havent tried it yet and will do as soon as possibe
+### Approach Using Explicit Queue Management
+Instead of relying solely on played_songs, we can maintain a dedicated queue for both playing and played songs.
+This approach ensures clear management of song playback and history.

+### Queue Management:
+- Use two lists: queue for upcoming songs and played_songs for history.
+- When a song finishes playing, move it from queue to played_songs.

+### Back Command Logic:
+- When /back is invoked, move the current playing song back to queue.
+- Retrieve the last played song from played_songs and move it to queue for playback.
+Here’s how you could modify your bot to implement this approach:

+### Explanation:
+#### Queue Management:
+- queue: Holds upcoming songs to be played.
+- played_songs: Stores songs that have been played.

+#### Back Command:
+- When /back is called, it stops the current playback if any.
+- Moves the current playing song back to queue.
+- Retrieves the last played song from played_songs and plays it.

 ## Issues / Suggestions
 [Here](https://github.com/CoomInPickle/cucumber/issues "cucumber/issues")